 For those who live out of town, using a septic tank is often the only option for waste management.
 When properly cared for, septic tanks can be a safe and eco-friendly option.
 Unlike traditional sewage systems, septic tanks ensure that waste is transported to a treatment plant instead of being released into the environment or nearby waterways.
 However, a leaking septic tank can spell disaster.
-Even the best-built septic tanks require regular maintenance to stay in optimal condition.
+Even the best-built septic tanks require regular maintenance to stay in optimal condition, making a septic tank cleaner an essential part of home care.
 Follow these steps to keep your tank in tip-top shape:

 Septic Tanks and Food Waste